 The smallest integer type is a byte.
 Variables of type are byte is especially used when you’re working with raw binary data that may not be directly compatible with java’s other built-in types.
 It is an 8-bit signed two’s complement integer and can hold a value between -128 to 127 (inclusive).
 That means its minimum value is -128 and the maximum value is 127 whereas its default value is 0.

-As it is the smallest integer type (4 times smaller than int data type), so you can use this byte data type instead of int data type when the value is between -128 and 127.
-This is because is saved memory in large arrays where the memory savings is most required.
+As it is the smallest integer type (4 times smaller than the int data type), so you can use this byte data type instead of the int data type when the value is between -128 and 127.
+This is because it saved memory in large arrays where the memory savings is most required.

 Examples: byte b1 = 100; byte b2 = -100;